HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/dx-update-webshpere-for-oidc.md

     <config:userSecurityNameMapping propertyForInput="principalName" propertyForOutput="uniqueName"/>
     ```

-1. Make sure to save the changes.
+3. Make sure to save the changes.

 ### Restarting the server / DX core to apply all changes

-Finally, restart the DX environment (specifically, the DX core JVM) for the changes to take effect.
+Restart the DX environment (specifically, the DX core JVM) for the changes to take effect.
 Restarting the server can be done in various ways, for example, through the ConfigEngine:

 ```sh
 kubectl exec -it dx-deployment-core-0 bash -n dxns